 What if you haven’t got a strong science and maths background?
 Here’s some advice for those who don’t meet recommendations or have not studied science recently

 Around 70 domestic and international students apply for the ~45-50 places within the programme.
 As such all applicants will go through a selection process to determine who will be offered the places.
-So only those who have performed well in the pre-selection phase may be offered a place.
-There is no separate pools for selection of Domestic and International Students in the BVetTech programme.
+Only those who have performed well in the pre-selection phase may be offered a place.
+There is no separate pool for selection of Domestic and International Students in the BVetTech programme.

 There is a separate application for each phase (pre-selection and professional) of the BVetTech, but not every applicant will need to complete them both.
 Use the table below to help you know what you will need to do.